domino14/Webolith/misc/migrating_to_sqlite.md

     use alphagrams.
     - All Daily Challenge Missed Bingos must be migrated to use alphagram_string
+    - All games in progress must be migrated to use a word_list for the WordwallsGameMode.
     - All Named Lists must be migrated to use alphagrams and answers.
     - All Saved Lists must be migrated to version 2.

-    - All games in progress must be migrated to use a word_list for the WordwallsGameMode.
+    Scripts:
+    ```
+    migrate_daily_challenges.py   ~ 15 minutes
+    migrate_wordwalls_games.py - Run this BEFORE migrating saved lists.
+        The saved lists migrations will further migrate these new lists
+        to version 2.
+    migrate_saved_lists.py

+    ```

 - Deploy 2 - Remove Word, Alphagram and run migration to remove them from the database.